Austrian Pilgrim Hospice to the Holy Family: British Mandate Period

 On 29 August 1919 the orphanage was dissolved and the building was returned to the board of trustees on the same day.
 Rector Franz Fellinger immediately took over the management of the house again.
 After a sighting and subsequent compensation by the British administration, the cleaning, disinfection and repair work on the hospice began at the end of October.

 In order to maintain the hospice during the post-war years, it was converted into a pension for British officers and administrative officials.
 With this income the house was completely electrified in 1923.
 Many successor states of the Danube Monarchy claimed ownership of the hospice, but it remained in the possession of the Archdiocese of Vienna.
-However, the word "Austrian" was taken out of the name in 1924 and Czechoslovakians as well as Hungarians and Slovenes were given a seat on the board of trustees.
+However, the word "Austrian" was taken out of the name in 1924 and Czechoslovaks as well as Hungarians and Slovenes were given a seat on the board of trustees.

 The board of trustees approved the plans for an urgently needed addition in January 1931, hiring Vienna-born Gottlieb Bäuerle as master builder.
 The work began in the winter of 1932 and ended one year later.
 The attractiveness of the house was increased by the new roof terrace.

 In 1935 Franz Haider was appointed rector.
 In mid-April 1936 the Arab uprising against the British Mandate broke out.
 The streams of visitors came to a standstill.
 On 18 May 1936, the Viennese servant Karl Breitlinger was shot in the back because he was mistaken for an insurgent.
 The conflict slowly ebbed away and in 1937 498 guests stayed overnight in the hospice.
 After the Anschluss in 1938, the legal status of the Austrian Hospice was unclear.
 As a result, the pilgrims' house remained an independent church institution in the meantime.
 The Third Reich immediately cast an eye on the hospice and its special position in the Middle East, they first tried to exert pressure on the rector by freezing the salary payments.
 Withstanding the pressure from Berlin, Cardinal Theodor Innitzer stated that the Austrian Hospice was a purely ecclesiastical institution and could only be transferred by decision of the Board of Trustees, in which all dioceses of the former Habsburg Empire were represented, which was not possible for political reasons alone.